maRkyB0019/TeXlinter_Source_code/README.md

 First you need to add the script.\
 Chose One Directory, Console Based\
-Under Settings, you can chose where you want the output folder to be located
+Under Settings, you can chose where you want the output folder to be located\
+Then just hit the convert py to .exe and you will be done